dfirebaugh/pizza-from-scratch/content/2009Sep21PfS_VsAntiSemitism3Incomplete.md

 ![Bubba to Rabbi Hicks: "Okay, but I have to listen to cranks plotting another 'final solution.'"
 Dr. Lux Luther (Peter the kitten's hairless cat uncle) overhears, and says " I know what you can tell 'em."](2009_09_21_r3p1_PfS-AntiS4_9_.png)

-> The cats, the Hicks family, and Bubba are visiting the Virginia Holocaust Museum.
-Politically incorrect discussion happens.